Best Pen Tablets for online teaching

 11. Samsung Galaxy Tab S6 Lite

-Samsung Galaxy Tab S6 Lite drawing tablet with S Pen for Online Teaching
+Samsung Galaxy Tab S6 Lite for note taking

 It has a 10.4-inch TFT LCD screen with a 2000 x 1200 resolution, up to 435 nits of brightnes, and covers 98.4% of the sRGB color gamut.
 So the screen is plenty sharp, and the colors look vibrant.